 A CPAP machine can be purchased from a Durable Medical Equipment (DME) company.
 The sleep center or home sleep apnea testing company that provides your diagnosis will connect you with an authorized supplier; these devices are classified as a Class II Medical Device and require a prescription.
 A prescription is mandatory if you want to submit your PAP device to your insurance company.

-Sleep Centers of Middle Tennessee is a certified sleep center with an exclusive relationship with an internal DME company, and provides a fully integrated program from testing to diagnosis to treatment with CPAP if needed.
+Sleep Centers of Middle Tennessee is a certified sleep center with an exclusive relationship with an internal DME company, providing a fully integrated program from testing to diagnosis to treatment with CPAP if needed.